cmars/cmars.github.com/content/hockeypuck-in-ubuntu-raring.rst

 My Hockeypuck_ project was `accepted into Ubuntu Raring`__ earlier this week.
 Thanks Dustin_ for sponsoring!

-I'd like to explain the significance of this to a wider audience in this post, to those who aren't working with crypto, PGP_ and Linux on a regular basis.
-I want my work to improve your security & freedom too.
+For those who aren't working with crypto, PGP_ and Linux on a regular basis, I'd like to try to explain what this means.
+Someday I'd like my work to improve your online freedom & security too.

 Hockeypuck is a PGP_ public key server -- kind of like an open directory or phonebook for looking up someone's key to verify their digital signatures or encrypt e-mail messages or other files to them.
 For example, with PGP_, you